 Organizations should use secret management solutions and secrets detection tools, as well as enforce least privilege access and rotate secrets regularly to minimize exposure.

-Cloud Misconfigurations & Infrastructure as Code (IaC) Risks
+Cloud Misconfigurations and Infrastructure as Code (IaC) Risks

 Cloud environments are highly dynamic, and misconfigured cloud storage, weak IAM policies, and insecure Infrastructure as Code (IaC) templates create security gaps that attackers actively exploit.
 Common misconfigurations include publicly exposed S3 buckets, overly permissive IAM roles, and insecure Kubernetes deployments, which can lead to data breaches, privilege escalation, and unauthorized access to critical infrastructure.